YYx00xZZ/binge-watch-me/README.md

 2. Activate it: `conda activate ./env`

 ## Run
+### From source
 1. Start the Flask server: `python media_server.py`
 2. Open the controller UI in a browser on the same network: `http://<host-ip>:5000/`
    - The page calls REST endpoints like `/playpause`, `/next`, `/netflix/next`, `/prev`, `/volume/up`, and `/volume/down`.
    - Hitting those endpoints directly from other clients works too (e.g., home automation scripts).

+### From release
+Because we are poor developers, we can't afford to sign the app.
+To run it from the release, please hold shift+right click on the app when you download it.
+It will ask if you are sure you want to trust the author or something like this.
+Do you want to trust us ?
+Alwasy think twice.

 ## Notes
 - The automation scripts assume Brave has the active Netflix tab.